Regarding IoT applications and power, which is the approach of Dimac Red and its partners?

 - Low Power Peripherals – Low Power Analog

 - Flexible Sleep Modes

-We saw that full system approach matters, from analog components (Power Management, Sensors, Amplifiers and Linear Devices, Data Converters, Timing) to Smart components (advanced chipset devices, RF + Network processors).
+We saw that the full system approach matters, from analog components (Power Management, Sensors, Amplifiers, Linear Devices, Data Converters, Timing) to Smart components (advanced chipset devices, RF + Network processors).